 We took our chef on a Certified Indian – Culinary Tour of India to bring back authentic, traditional recipes and methods of cooking to Las Vegas.
 We are the only Indian restaurant in Las Vegas that serves 30+ types of dosas and authentic South Indian food.
 We are home of the Divine 4-FT dosas.

 At the heart of our menu, we have South Indian foods like, Dosas (savory, Indian crepes) and Hyderabadi Dum Biryani ( a rice and meat/ veggie dish).
-We also serve many North Indian foods, including curries, kebab and some Indo-Chinese items.
+We also serve many North Indian foods, including curries, kebab and many types of Naan.

-Finally an authentic Indian restaurant on the Las Vegas strip, specializing in Dosas and Biryanis, which are a part of South Indian cuisine, and also offering delicious and authentic North Indian food, curries, kebabs and even Indo-Chinese fusion food also known as Hakka cuisine in India.
+Finally an authentic Indian restaurant on the Las Vegas strip, specializing in Dosas and Biryanis, which are a part of South Indian cuisine, and also offering delicious and authentic North Indian food, curries, kebabs and fresh hot Naans.
 Besides Dosas and Biryanis, some of our popular South Indian foods are Chicken65, Idli65 and Chettinad curry.
 Some of our popular North Indian foods include dishes like Butter Chicken, black dal, Tandoori Chicken, and Seekh kebabs.

 Dosas are a popular South Indian dish.
 Our mission is to bring authentic, Certified Indian food to Las Vegas, so we decided to not only serve one type of dosa but several varieties of the dish.
 From fillings to the batter to how the Dosa is folded and shaped, you will find many varieties of delicious traditional and street-style dosas on our menu.
 We are also the home of the DIVINE 4-FT Dosa.

 Our Dosas are served with unlimited Sambhar (spicy lentil soup) and coconut chutney.